U.S. lawmakers introduce bill to restrict Huawei's access to banks

 Huawei did not immediately respond to Reuters' request for comment.

-"We've made great strides in recent years at home and abroad in combatting Huawei's malign attempts to dominate 5G and steal Americans' data," Cotton said in a statement on Tuesday.
+"We've made great strides in recent years at home and abroad in combating Huawei's malign attempts to dominate 5G and steal Americans' data," Cotton said in a statement on Tuesday.

 "We cannot allow Huawei and the Chinese Communist Party to have access to Americans' personal data and our country's most sensitive defense systems," he added.